Efficient quantum information probes of non-equilibrium quantum criticality: Discussion

+We proposed the affinity susceptibility, and other measures of distance between the single particle correlations matrix, as multipurpose detectors for phase transitions where the order parameter is elusive.
+This situation occurs in certain systems in equilibrium but is prevalent in open systems far from equilibrium.

-In contrast to the well known fidelity susceptibility, these quantities have the advantage of being easily available at a comparatively low computational cost for commonly employed numerical methods, such as Monte-Carlo and MPS techniques.
-They therefore provide a viable alternative to the fidelity susceptibility for interacting many-body systems where the computation of the fidelity is not feasible.
+In contrast to the well known fidelity susceptibility, the affinity has the advantage of being available at a lower computational cost for commonly employed numerical methods, such as Monte-Carlo and MPS techniques.

+We demonstrated the usefulness and predictive power of the affinity susceptibility in two models of fermionic quantum matter out of equilibrium, sketched in Figs.\ref{sketches}-(a) and (b).
+The well known boundary driven fermionic chain of Fig.\ref{sketches}-(a) was used as a benchmark for the proposed method while the second model allowed us to test its predictive power.

+For the first model, we recovered the known phase diagram and showed that the affinity susceptibility is enhanced at the phase transition already for relatively small sizes (see Figs.\ref{chain_pd}-(d) and (e)).
+For the boundary driven fermionic ladder, we used the affinity to uncover a non-trivial phase diagram.
+The two peak structure of the affinity susceptibility suggests the existence of two phase transitions upon increasing the interaction strength, see Fig.\ref{fig.ladder}-(d).
+This is an unexpected and surprising result as all existing results for spin ladders only feature diffusive behavior\cite{Prosen5,Marko6,Marko7}.

+Motivated by these results, we preformed a thorough study of the finite size scaling of the current and the spacial density profile.
+This corroborated the predictions of the affinity, for all numerically accessible system sizes.
+Our data point to the existence of two phase transitions in the thermodynamic limit, where upon increasing the interaction the systems passes from ballistic to super-diffusive and subsequently to diffusive behavior.

-A remarkable feature of the affinity susceptibility is that in all the cases we studied it signals phase transitions already for comparatively small system sizes.
-However, it is worth to point out that, perhaps because it also encodes long-range correlations, a higher accuracy is required in the convergence of the MPO as compared to the local operators we studied, like current and density.
+Another remarkable feature of the affinity susceptibility is that in all the cases we studied it signals phase transitions already for comparatively small system sizes.
+This suggest that corrections to scaling of the affinity susceptibility are smaller than those for other quantities.
+Yet, perhaps because it also encodes long-range correlations, a higher accuracy is required in the convergence of the MPO as compared to local operators like current and density.
+For this reason only relatively smaller sizes were considered in the case of the ladder.

-In conclusion, we have shown that the affinity susceptibility can be used in practice to identify phase transitions in two illustrative examples.
-For a boundary driven electronic chain we recovered the known phase diagram and showed that the fidelity susceptibility peaks at the phase transition even for relatively small sizes.
-For a boundary driven electronic ladder, we used the affinity susceptibility to uncover a non-trivial phase diagram that would naively not be expected based on previous results for spin ladders.
-This subsequently lead us to confirm the existence of two phase transitions using other signatures, such as the finite size scaling of the current and the spacial density profile.